-Baking with blueberries has never been simpler.
+- Blueberries: Baking with blueberries has never been simpler.
 This cake uses fresh blueberries that are both mixed through and piled on top of the cake and become all plump and soft in the oven.
+You can use frozen if you like but keep them frozen until you need to add them to the batter.
+I’ve used two punnets of blueberries (about 250g / ~9oz).

 Using Sour Cream in baking

 The real magic in this cake, if not those gorgeous blueberries, is the sour cream.
-This, combined with some light brown sugar, is what keeps the cake part beautifully moist and delicate.
+This, combined with some light brown sugar, keeps the cake part beautifully moist and delicate.
 I often use buttermilk in my cakes and cupcakes for the same reason.
-The sour cream also makes this batter quite thick, The brown sugar also gives the cake a lovely golden hue.
+The sour cream also makes this batter quite thick, suspending the blueberries throughout the batter.

 Baking with blueberries

-Another note on the blueberries; Baking with blueberries can often end in the blueberries staining the batter anything from purple to pink to blue in places.
-You can stop this to a certain degree but mixing the blueberries with a little flour (2-3 teaspoons) to coat them, before adding them to the batter.
+Another note on the blueberries: Baking with blueberries can often end in the blueberries staining the batter in places ranging from purple to pink to blue.
+You can stop this to a certain degree by mixing the blueberries with a little flour (2-3 teaspoons) to coat them, before adding them to the batter.

 If you use frozen berries, this step is a must but fresh blueberries don’t stain quite so badly so I don’t bother with this step as I quite like the little streaks of colour here and there.